 For each of the Company's contracts, the timing of revenue recognition, customer billings, and cash collections determines the recorded accounts receivable, contract assets, and contract liabilities on the Company's consolidated balance sheets.
 Payment terms and conditions generally include a requirement to pay within 30 days.
 When revenue is recognized in advance of customer invoicing, a contract asset is recorded for the unbilled receivable.
 Conversely, contract liabilities are recorded when the Company has an unconditional right to consideration before it has satisfied a performance obligation.
 Contract liabilities consist of funds received in advance of revenue recognition from subscription services or project-based services that are subsequently recognized when the revenue recognition criteria are met.
-The non-current portion of contract liabilities consists of funds received in advance of revenue recognition from subscription services or other project-based services that have remaining contractual obligations greater than one year from the balance sheet date.
+The non-current portion of contract liabilities consists of funds received in advance of revenue recognition services or other project-based services that none year from the balance sheet date.